Thurston's asymmetric metric for the space of flat metrics: Preliminaries

-Given a closed surface $S$ with any locally CAT(0) metric $g$, consider the following space where $\Delta$ is the diagonal subset.
-This space can be identified with the space of unoriented bi-infinite geodesics up to bounded Hausdorff distance.
-Different metrics give rise to homeomorphic Gromov boundaries, so we usually omit the metric $g$ for the sake of simplicity.
+where $\Delta$ is the diagonal and the equivalence relation is given by $(x,y) \sim (y,x)$.
+This space is naturally identified with the space of unoriented bi-infinite geodesics in $\til \Sigma$ up to bounded Hausdorff distance.
+Because different metrics induce homeomorphic Gromov boundaries, we typically omit the ambient metric $h$.

-\begin{defn} A \textit{geodesic current} is a $\pi_1(S)$-invariant locally finite Borel measure on $G(\wideS)$. \end{defn}
+\begin{defn} A \emph{geodesic current} is a $\pi_1(\Sigma)$-invariant, locally finite Borel measure on $G(\til \Sigma)$. \end{defn}

-Denote the space of geodesic currents by $\mc C(S)$.
-One important example comes from closed curves.
-For any closed curve $\gamma$ in $S$, we first find a geodesic representative of $\gamma$.
-Its preimage in $\wideS$ under the covering map $\wideS\to S$ is countably many bi-infinite geodesics.
-Their endpoints form a discrete subset of $G(\wideS)$, to which we can associate the Dirac measure, and it's defined to be the geodesic current of $\gamma$.
-There is also a natual embedding of $\mc{MF}(S)$ into $\mc C(S)$, see \cite[\S 11.3]{kapovich2001hyperbolic}.
-The embedding is compatible with the decomposition of measured foliation, in the sense that if $\mc F=\sqcup \mc F_i$, then as geodesic currents $\mc F=\sum_i \mc F_i$.
-We abuse the notation and use $\gamma,\mc F$ to denote their corresponding geodesic currents.
+Let $\mathcal{C}(\Sigma)$ denote the space of geodesic currents on $\Sigma$.
+A fundamental class of examples arises from closed curves.
+For any closed curve $\gamma$ in $\Sigma$, consider its geodesic representative.
+Its preimage in the universal cover $\til \Sigma$ consists of a countable family of bi-infinite geodesics.
+The endpoints of these geodesics form a discrete subset of $G(\til \Sigma)$.
+By assigning a Dirac mass to each point in this subset, we construct a counting measur, which is a geodesic current.
+By an abuse of notation we also denote it by $\gamma$.

+There is also a natural embedding of $\mc{MF}(\Sigma)$ into $\Curr(\Sigma)$ (see \cite[\S 11.3]{kapovich2001hyperbolic}).
+This embedding is compatible with the decomposition of measured foliations described in Theorem \ref{thm:foliation_decomposition}.
+Specifically, if a measured foliation $\mc F$ decomposes into open domains $D_i$ as in Theorem \ref{thm:foliation_decomposition}, the foliation restricted to each $D_i$ can be extended to a measured foliation on the entire surface.
+This is achieved by choosing a spine for the complement of $D_i$ and foliating it with leaves parallel to the boundary of $D_i$ (for details, see \cite[\S 5.4]{fathiThurstonsWorkSurfaces2012}).
+By a slight abuse of notation, we use $\mc F$ to denote both the measured foliation and its associated geodesic current, and we let $\mc F_i$ denote the geodesic current associated with $D_i$.
+In the space of geodesic currents, we then have the decomposition